jbamuro/waccamole/README.md

 It's a very good idea to image your drive, so you can restore it and have it work, or to just have a 2nd drive handy.

-Boot Linux through a USB drive (i recommend using Linux Mint and Rufus to create the bootable USB. plenty of guides on this) Use DD to image the drive https://linuxhint.com/make-disk-images-dd-command-linux/
+Boot Linux through a USB drive (i recommend using Linux Mint and Rufus to create the bootable USB. plenty of guides on this) Plug in an external drive if your boot USB drive isn't large enough to contain a 120gb image Plug in your wacca drive via usb sata enclosure device Use DD to image the drive https://linuxhint.com/make-disk-images-dd-command-linux/

 tl;dr